Jeffinators/MasterRahool/README.md

 ## Download and Install
 Download the latest release [here](https://github.com/Jeffinators/MasterRahool/releases)

+### Windows
-For windows navigate to Release and extract masterrahool.exe
+Navigate to Release and extract masterrahool.exe

-For linux get prereqs `sudo apt-get install libxrandr-dev libxinerama-dev libx11-dev libxcursor-dev libxi-dev libxext-dev`
+### Linux

-then extract and launch using ./masterrahool
+Make sure you have the following dev packages `libxrandr libxinerama libx11 libxcursor libxi libxext` Then extract and launch using ./masterrahool

+### macOS
-For macOS extract masterrahool and double click the app
+Extract masterrahool, rename to masterrahool.app and double click the app Min macOS Catalina

 ## Usage
 Enter amount of commons, legendaries, exotics, press decrypt